Whole Slow Juicers Vs Small Feed Chute Slow Juicers

 (This article focuses specifically on slow juicer technology because with centrifugal juicers the question doesn’t arise.
 Providing you pick a good one – allowing for their inherent limitations on leafy greens and soft fruits – all high speed juicers work well with a large feed chute)

-We’ve tested most of the brands of Chinese made whole slow juicers available in the UK, because the factories that make them have offered us samples of their products with a view to getting them listed on our site.
+We’ve tested most of the brands of Chinese made whole slow juicers available in the UK, because the factories that make them have often offered us samples of their products with a view to getting them listed on our site.
 So far, we haven’t found one that meets the minimum performance level that we like to offer our customers, but the search goes on.

 Is Chopping Ingredients Really A Big Deal?